 New Competitive Regions We're excited to announce the split of the International Region into The European Region (covering Europe) and the Pacific Region (covering Southeast Asia and Australia).
 Taking into consideration geographic factors, as well as the growth of league membership at the edges of such a large region, we felt this split was a necessary step to promote competition within the sport.

 Competitive Regions & Member Locations: Click here

-Regionals Tournament Competition Overview Regionals format is a double elimination, NATC rules tournament, with prize money proportional to the amount of throwers registered.
-The winner is guaranteed a spot in Round 1 of the 2020 NATC.
+Regionals Tournament Competition Overview Regionals format is a double elimination, IATC rules tournament, with prize money proportional to the amount of throwers registered.
+The winner is guaranteed a spot in Round 1 of the 2020 IATC.

 The tournament is open to any registered league player in that division that has completed at least one season this calendar year (2019) in the particular region where the competition is being held